 Here are the key takeaways from our comparison:

-Both the algorithms have set the gold standard in terms of output model performance and it’s completely up to the user to select primarily on the basis of the nature of categorical features and the size of data.
+Both algorithms have set the gold standard in terms of model performance, and it’s completely up to the user to select primarily on the basis of the nature of categorical features and the size of data.